This is a short summary of the second day of the DevSum 2012 conference in Stockholm, Sweden.

 - DYI (Do It Yourself - requires more code, but gets you exactly what you need).

-Johan then talked about keeping the framework simple, using the singleton pattern instead of dependency injection, how to handle communication between the view and the view model etc. He also told us that the SmartObservableCollection might help us out.
+Johan then suggested keeping the framework simple, using the singleton pattern instead of dependency injection, how to handle communication between the view and the view model etc. He also told us that the SmartObservableCollection might help us out.

 Unit testing on mobile devices can sometimes be tricky.
-Johan talked a bit about how to solve this, including using portable class libraries, and also adviced us to embed the required tools to make CI work.
+Johan talked a bit about how to solve this using portable class libraries, and also adviced us to embed the required tools to make CI work.

 Johan added some Swedish and English texts in resource files, then showed us how to translate strings, making the application translate all translatable textual content as soon as a user selects another language.
 With localization, a general advice is to design text boxes 40% larger than they would be with English texts, in order to support longer texts.